 FACT: Water quality is important to farmers.
 A recent report on water quality from southwest Minnesota showed higher levels of phosphorous, nitrogen and E. Coli.
 It is true that nearly all waters in southwest Minnesota failed to meet all of MPCA’s standards, but many of them are as clean today as they were in the mid to late 1800s.
 MPCA’s standards are part of the problem in that they are poorly understood and in many cases unattainable.
-Nitrogen levels is one example.
+Nitrogen levels are one example.
 There is no science basis for the MPCA’s acceptable levels.

-A positive note from the very same report shows that long term monitoring by MPCA (1963-2009) shows reductions in phosphorus levels and trends in sediment levels are down 58% from 1995 to 2010.
+A positive note from the very same report shows that long-term monitoring by MPCA (1963-2009) shows reductions in phosphorus levels and trends in sediment levels are down 58% from 1995 to 2010.
 This indicates that efforts by farmers and SWCDs to reduce erosion have been successful, and more recently efforts to manage nutrients more efficiently are working.